Market Update: Why Premiums and Nonrenewals are Rising

 Read in 6 minutes

-The insurance industry is in the midst of a correction due to the historic number of catastrophic events (hurricanes, wildfires, floods, etc.) and the corresponding claims from the past several years.
-The results of the current market have been quite disheartening for some clients: high rate hikes at best, non-renewals at worst.
-Even if you have not yet been affected, we want to educate you on the current market situation.
-So that you can better understand what is happening, why, and what you can do to mitigate the impact on your program, we convened a group of senior leaders to answer frequently asked questions.
+The insurance industry is in the midst of a correction due to a significant increase in catastrophic events such as hurricanes, wildfires, floods, and more.
+This has resulted in some clients facing challenges, ranging from higher rate hikes to non-renewals.
+Whether you have been directly affected or not, we want to educate you on the current market situation.
+To help you better understand what is happening, why it’s happening, and how you can mitigate its impact on your insurance program, we convened a group of senior leaders to answer frequently asked questions.

 However, before we go into the details, let’s take a step back and talk about insurance more broadly.